 How can physiotherapy help?

 A physiotherapist can help you target the symptoms caused by your trapped nerve and provide you with a programme of hands on treatment as well as stretches and exercises that will help relieve your pain.

 Hands on treatment includes:

 - Stretching the nerves

 Your physiotherapist will also monitor your progress and will increase your exercise programme as you become more able, to not only help you in the present, but to help avoid the pain coming back.
 If treated promptly and effectively, most pinched nerves can be treated well and symptoms will resolve within a matter of weeks.

-Please call Home Physio Group on 020 7096 0684 to talk to one our dedicated members of our team to find out how we can help you recover quickly.
+Please call Home Physio Group on 020 7096 0684 to find out how we can help you recover quickly.